How to paint wood furniture black successfully

 My friend saw this cabinet on Facebook Marketplace.
 The owner had been trying to sell it unsuccessfully and eventually listed it for free, saying it would go to the dump the next day.

 It would have been such a shame if this had been thrown away.

 It was in great condition, although, it did have some rather adorable artwork on it, which you can see in the Youtube video.

-If I kept the cabinet, I would have left the drawings, as they were sweet and add to its story.
+If I kept the cabinet, I would have left the drawings, as they were sweet and added to its story.
 But I don’t expect a buyer to want to see a child’s drawing on their new furniture.

-If you’re looking for a last-minute gift for an upcycler or DIYer, take a look at my 21 suggestions.
+If you’re looking for a gift for an upcycler or DIYer, take a look at my 21 suggestions.
 Some of them are digital so you don’t have to worry about delivery.